PowerLoom/pooler/README.md

 - `instance_id`: This is the unique identifier for your node to participate in consensus.
 It is currently generated on invite only basis (refer [deploy](https://github.com/PowerLoom/deploy) repo for more details on applying for an instance ID).
 - `namespace`, it is the unique key used to identify your project namespace
 - RPC service URL(s) and rate limit configurations against them  in `rpc.full_nodes`.
-This will correspond to RPC nodes or service providers for the chain on which the data source smart contracts live (for eg. Ethereum Mainnet, Polygon Mainnet etc)
+This will correspond to RPC nodes for the chain on which the data source smart contracts lives (for eg. Ethereum Mainnet, Polygon Mainnet etc).
+Rate limits are service provider specific, different RPC providers have different rate limits.
+Example rate limit config for a node looks something like this `"100000000/day;20000/minute;2500/second"`
-- Consensus URL in `consensus.url`, this the the offchain consensus service to which snapshots will be submitted
+- Consensus URL in `consensus.url`, this is the offchain consensus service to which snapshots will be submitted

 ## Monitoring and Debugging
 Login to pooler docker container using `docker exec -it <container_id> bash` (use `docker ps` to see running containers) and use the following commands for monitoring and debugging